 Importance of Synchronization

-At this point the methods of synchronization are explained.
+At this point, the methods of synchronization are explained.
 Now we want to look at why synchronization is important.
-When the goal of using multiple actuators to push or pull a load a load is required, we need to ensure that the actuators match speeds precisely.
+When the goal of using multiple actuators to push or pull a load is required, we need to ensure that the actuators match speeds precisely.
 This precision in actuator speed is needed to ensure equal load distribution.

-Since this application uses two actuators to hold a desired load, the weight must be distributed evenly across the two actuators.
-In order to ensure even load distribution, the actuators must maintain equal height – if equal height is not achieved one of the two actuators will bear additional weight and will experience torque (or side loading).
-The additional weight and torque may overexert the actuators which results in actuator failure.
+Since this application uses two actuators to hold the desired load, the weight must be distributed evenly across the two actuators.
+In order to ensure even load distribution, the actuators must maintain equal height – if the equal height is not achieved one of the two actuators will bear additional weight and will experience torque (or sideloading).
+The additional weight and torque may overexert the actuators which result in actuator failure.

 Final Control Elements